marzhall/kyuu/readme.md

 Kyuu creates message queues that expose themselves as files.

-Writint to a queue file places a message on it, and reading from the file returns a message.
+Writing to a queue file places a message on it, and reading from the file returns a message.

 The kyuu daemon opens a socket, allowing it to be mounted